VEHICULAR SIGNAGE

 PEDESTRIAN SIGNAGE

-Designed to work in unison with the existing vehicular signage system, the pedestrian signage system focuses on destinations within a 10 minute commute by foot to encourage walking, biking, or scooter use.
-The signs are designed to coordinate with the visual language of the vehicular system to ease the transition from a macro to micro scale commute.
+The pedestrian signs are designed to coordinate with the visual language of the vehicular system to ease the transition from a macro to micro scale commute.
 They also feature historical imagery of the intersection in which they are placed to connect pedestrians directly to the heritage of the city.